securefederatedai/openfl/docs/source/workflow/director_based_workflow.interactive_api.rst

         from openfl.interface.interactive_api.experiment import ModelInterface
         MI = ModelInterface(model, optimizer, framework_plugin: str)

-The initialized model and optimizer objects should be passed to the :code:`ModelInterface` along with the path to correct Framework Adapter plugin inside |productName| package.
+The initialized model and optimizer objects should be passed to the :code:`ModelInterface` along with the path to correct Framework Adapter plugin inside the |productName| package.

 .. note::
     The |productName| interactive API supports *Keras* and *PyTorch* models via existing plugins.
 You can implement other deep learning models via the plugin interface and point the :code:`framework_plugin` to your implementation.